ifilot/pyqint/docs/population_analysis.rst

 - :math:`C_{ik}` and :math:`C_{jk}` are elements of the molecular orbital coefficient matrix :math:`\mathbf{C}`
 - :math:`H_{ij}` is an element of the Fock (Hamiltonian) matrix
-- the factor of 2 accounts for spin degeneracy in restricted Hartree–Fock theory
+- the factor of 2 accounts for spin degeneracy in restricted Hartree-Fock theory

 Analogously, the **MOOP coefficient** is defined as